philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 </details>

 This test is bottlenecked by the system's CPU.
-For more detailed explanation of the performance limits, study the source code in "Sources/MolecularRenderer/Atoms.swift".
+There is room to improve by multithreading the Swift code for animating the beam and writing to `application.atoms`.
+For detailed explanation of the performance limits, study the source code in "Sources/MolecularRenderer/Atoms.swift".

 ## Long Distances